 Areas of Interest: theories of interpretation, American political thought, constitutional law and theory, and philosophy of law

-Tyler's dissertation analyzes conceptions of legal interpretation and the stages of the interpretive/adjudicative process through the work of Joseph Raz, Ronald Dworkin, and Stanley Fish, among others.
-His research has also addressed Federalist and Anti-Federalist political theory as well as that of Alexis de Tocqueville.
+His dissertation analyzes conceptions of legal interpretation and the stages of the interpretive/adjudicative process through the work of Joseph Raz, Ronald Dworkin, and Stanley Fish, among others.
+His research has also addressed Federalist and Anti-Federalist political theory, the Judiciary Act of 1789, and Alexis de Tocqueville.